sortedcord/ossapi/README.md

 Similarly, `beatmap = compact_beatmap.expand()` is equivalent to `beatmap = api.beatmap(compact_beatmap)`.

-(Note that beatmapsets will also be expandable in the future; I am waiting for the beatmapset lookup endpoint to become documented first.)
+(Note that beatmapsets will also be expandable in the future; I am waiting for the beatmapset lookup endpoint to become documented before implementing this.)

 ## API v1 Usage